 Carbon neutral dairy

 When we produce milk, we emit CO2e.
 We have already done a lot to reduce our CO2e emissions, but there will always be greenhouse grass emissions that we can’t remove.
-So, when we talk about some of our products being CO2e neutral, it means that we have compensated for all of the emissions.
-For our organic product ranges, Arla® ØKO in Denmark, Arla Ko® Eko in Sweden, and our organic products in the Netherlands, we compensate for 100 per cent of the CO2e emissions.
-We do this by investing in forest projects that help suck out CO2e from the atmosphere or by preserving rainforest that otherwise would have been cut down, and for Arla Ko® Eko, we have also invested in biogas.
-At our dairies we reduce our emissions by purchasing certificates that ensure that our share of energy usage comes from renewable sources.
-On top of that, organic farmers in Denmark and Sweden only use renewable energy.
+So, when we talk about some of our products being CO2e neutral, it means that we have compensated for all of the remaining emissions.
+This is the case for our organic product ranges, Arla® ØKO in Denmark, Arla Ko® Eko in Sweden, and our organic products in the Netherlands.
+We do this by investing in reforestation projects that help suck out CO2e from the atmosphere or by preserving rainforest that otherwise would have been cut down, and for Arla Ko® Eko, we have also invested in biogas.

 What is climate compensation?
 And how do we do it?